Makers who want to solve problems to help people.

 I have examined that visual stimulation is also an important motivator for rehabilitation tools when working with patients with similar mobility issues after a stroke.
 This experiance inspired me to create a tool that would make the patient want to play with it and enjoy the outcomes of what they practiced.
 I looked into many ways to introduce play into rehabilitation.
 I drew inspiration from Ikebana, a flower arrangement art that uses motions similar to the peg-in-board for rehabilitation.
 Giving someone a play to be creative and an element of control is an excellent motivator for rehabilitation.

 My name is Olivia Cook.
-I am the otherhalf and the master mind of the new developments of reblossom.
+I am the other half and the mastermind of the new developments of Reblossom.
 We worked closely together during our master's program at UPenn.
 I've been helping Nika develop the new and improved versions currently used in patient studies.
-I'm the engineer, spice and everything nice.
+I'm the engineer, and the spice and everything nice.